awslabs/homomorphic-implementors-toolkit/README.md

 ```

 ### Examples
 We recommend reading through the detailed [examples](/examples) which demonstrate how to use the features described above.
-For those unfamiliar with homomorphic encryption topics, we also recommend reading through the [SEAL examples](https://github.com/microsoft/SEAL/tree/master/native/examples).
+For those unfamiliar with homomorphic encryption topics, we also recommend reading through the [Microsoft SEAL examples](https://github.com/microsoft/SEAL/tree/master/native/examples).

 ## Citing HIT
 Please use the following BibTeX entry to cite HIT: